Balancingrock/SwifterSockets/README.md

 - Includes replacements for the FD_SET, FD_CLR, FD_ZERO and FD_ISSET macro's.
 - Builds as a library using the Swift Package Manager (SPM)

-# Tip

-If you need secure connections, check out [SecureSockets](https://github.com/Balancingrock/SecureSockets).
-SecureSockets is build on top of SwifterSockets (and OpenSSL).
+If you need secure connections, check out [SecureSockets](https://github.com/Balancingrock/SecureSockets) which is build on top of SwifterSockets (and OpenSSL).

-# Reference manual

-The reference manual is hosted at [Swiftfire.nl](http://swiftfire.nl/projects/swiftersockets/reference/index.html)
+If you are new to socket programming, check out our blog series which starts [here](https://swiftrien.blogspot.com/2015/10/socket-programming-in-swift-part-1.html)

 # Installation

-SwifterSockets is distributed as a Swift package and as a framework.
+SwifterSockets can be used by the Swift Package Manager.
+Just add it to your package manifest as a dependency.

-## Use as a SPM package

-Extend the dependency of your project package with:

-    dependencies: [
-        ...
-        .package(url: "https://github.com/Balancingrock/SwifterSockets", from: <version-number>)
-    ]

-The _<version-number>_ must be replaced with the version number that must be used, for example: "1.0.0".

-## Use as a framework
+Alternatively you can clone the project and generate a Xcode framework in the following way:

-First clone SwifterSockets and the create the Xcode project:
+1. First clone SwifterSockets and the create the Xcode project:

-At the command line:

     $ git clone https://github.com/Balancingrock/SwifterSockets
     $ cd SwifterSockets
     $ swift package generate-xcodeproj

-Double click that project to open it.
+1. Double click that project to open it.
 Once open set the `Defines Module` to 'yes' in the `Build Settings` before creating the framework.
 (Otherwise the import of the framework in another project won't work)

-In the project that will use SwifterSockets, add the SwifterSockets.framework by opening the `General` settings of the target and add the SwifterSockets.framework to the `Embedded Binaries`.
+1. In the project that will use SwifterSockets, add the SwifterSockets.framework by opening the `General` settings of the target and add the SwifterSockets.framework to the `Embedded Binaries`.

-In the Swift source code import SwifterSockets by "import SwifterSockets" at the top of the file.
+1. In the Swift source code where you want to use it, import SwifterSockets at the top of the file.

 # Version history

-Note: Planned releases are for information only, they are subject to change without notice.

-#### 1.1.0 (Open)

-- No new features planned.
-Features and bugfixes will be made on an ad-hoc basis as needed to support Swiftfire development.
+No new features planned.
+Updates are made on an ad-hoc basis as needed to support Swiftfire development.
-- For feature requests and bugfixes please contact rien@balancingrock.nl

 #### 1.0.1 (Current)